Günther Weisenborn

 Günther Weisenborn (10 July 1902 – 26 March 1969) was a German writer and fighter in the German Resistance against Nazism.
 He was notable for collaborating with Bertolt Brecht, along with Hanns Eisler, Slatan Dudow, on the play, The Mother.
 However, in 1933, when the work fell out of favour by the Nazis after being blacklisted by Joseph Goebbels, he emigrated to Argentina.
-When he returned in 1937, be became a member of a Berlin-based, resistance group that was later renamed to the Red Orchestra ("Rote Kapelle") by the Abwehr.
-He was arrested in 1942 and sentenced to several years in prison, he was released in 1945 by Soviet troops.
+When he returned in 1937, be became a member of a Berlin-based resistance group that was later renamed to the Red Orchestra ("Rote Kapelle") by the Abwehr.
+Arrested in 1942 and sentenced to several years in prison, he was released in 1945 by Soviet troops.

 Life and work

 Weisenborn was born in Velbert and grew up in Opladen.
 In the early 1920s, he worked freelance for the local newspaper, the Opladener Zeitung.
 He attended the Universities of Cologne, Bonn and Berlin, studying German studies and medicine.
 On finishing his education, he began acting in local theaters in 1927 and in 1928, became a dramaturge at the Berlin Volksbühne, where his anti-war play, U-Boot S4 was premiered on 16 October 1928, directed by Leo Reuß.
 With Robert Adolf Stemmle, he co-wrote the lyrics to Mann im Beton ("Man in Concrete"), the proletarian ballad by Walter Gronostay.